The best beach at Richardson Ocean Park in Hilo: beach, water fun and adventure in Hawaii

 Interesting history of Richardson Ocean Park

-Here’s a brief tour of the park area and other cool things to see here at Richardson’s Beach
+Here’s a brief video tour of Richardsons Beach Park area and other cool things to see here at Richardson’s Beach

 Directions on how to get to Richardson’s Beach